 Happy St. Paddy’s Day!!
-I’ve actually been cooking Irish recipes all week, but the standout is these potato nachos, in the style of McMullen’s Pub.
+I’ve actually been cooking Irish recipes all week, but the standout is these potato nachos, in the style of McMullen’s Pub, located in Las Vegas, Nevada.
 So there’s the name: McMullan’s Irish Nachos.
-These are crispy, crunchy homemade potato chips loaded with cheese, crisped corned beef or other protein, and pickled jalapenos.
+These are crispy, crunchy homemade potato chips loaded with cheese, crisped corned beef or other protein of choice, and pickled jalapenos.
 And sour cream, if you don’t forget to add it like I did before I took pics!

 Would you guys kill me if I give you yet another Caramelized Onion Dip?
 Already, I have a Skinny Caramelized Onion Dip, Classic Lipton’s Onion Soup Dip and Caramelized Onion and Bacon Dip.
 But just one more, this Classic French Onion Dip for New Year’s…then we can all to through several weeks of “Hell-thy.”

 Merry Christmas, everyone!
 Here it is, Christmas Eve day, and I thought I’d show you one of my favorite Christmas Eve dinners, this time done in the Instant Pot.
 Chili.
 I know, strange to some, as a Christmas Eve dinner.

 Maybe the world doesn’t need another post on “Mexican Street Corn” or what is really our American version based off of the classic “Elotes.”
 I do, though – or else I’m hitting up sites when I’m making dinner, trying to find the particulars.

 I think my days of having a repertoire of recipes right in my head to draw on are long gone.
 I envy those that can do that – just walk into the kitchen and create but I usually need a guide, at least.
 And so here’s my version of Mexican Street Corn.
 My basic cobbled together from different recipes and continually riffed on depending on my mood recipe for Mexican Street Corn.